smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/09 - Semi and Anti Joins.md

 ----------------------------------------------------------------------------------------

 The `EXISTS` operator is used to test for the existence of any record in a subquery.
-The `EXISTS` operator returns TRUE if the subquery returns one or more records and the `EXISTS` operator treats NULL markers as neither equal to nor unequal to each other, they are unknown.
+The `EXISTS` operator returns TRUE if the subquery returns one or more records, and the `EXISTS` operator treats NULL markers as neither equal to nor unequal to each other, they are unknown.

 Because it checks for the existence of rows, you do not need to include any columns in the `SELECT` statement.
-It is considered best practice to simply place an arbitrary "1" in this spot.
+It is considered best practice to place an arbitrary "1" in this spot simply.

 ```sql
 SELECT  ID,